 That said, I posted my lobster idea on Facebook and I was overwhelmed by just how many of you loved the idea.
 I guess there are a lot of us that are tired of a turkey.

-A festive table was set, the holiday music was playing, and thanks to the DVR my guest arrived to enjoy the parade when we were ready for it.
-I chose to have my guest arrive in back tie rather than casual, after all I was serving a caviar hors d’oeuvres.
+A festive table was set, the holiday music was playing, and thanks to the DVR, my guests arrived to enjoy the parade when we were ready for it.
+I chose to have my guests arrive in back tie rather than casual, after all, I was serving caviar hors-d’oeuvres.
 A fresh new tradition for Rosebrook Gardens as the champagne continued to flow.
-Unlike years past we enjoyed the Macy’s Thanksgiving Day Parade at noon while sipping our champagne, feasting our caviar and fast-forwarding through all commercials.
+Unlike years past, we enjoyed the Macy’s Thanksgiving Day Parade at noon while sipping our champagne, feasting on our caviar and fast-forwarding through all commercials.

 Dinner was served at two and we gave thanks for the amazing meal and the blessings to have each other in our lives.
 This also happened to be my friend Mary’s birthday (a big one), so I felt I wanted to do something both different and extra special.
 She was happy to be there as I was to have her celebrate with me; we both felt blessed with such an amazing day.

 So rather than going with tradition, one can have an extra-extraordinary festive holiday by doing new things.
 Truth be told, it’s always about the food, the friends and the love that make any holiday one to remember.
 Mine just happened to be a seafood theme, which was perfect, because no one was on a diet that day, so the moment we “seafood”, we ate it.
 Definitely a good memory this year.
 Who knows, maybe the lobsters will make a return appearance at Christmas; after all, I still believe in Santa “claws.”